 The Bank currently operates through four full service banking offices located in Gadsden, Albertville, Guntersville and Centre, Alabama, and one commercial finance office located in Birmingham, Alabama.
 The Bank's business strategy has been to operate as a profitable and independent community-oriented financial institution dedicated to providing quality customer service.
-Generally, the Bank has sought to implement this strategy by using retail deposits as its sources of funds and maintaining most of its assets in loans secured by owner-occupied one-to-four-family residential real estate properties located in the Bank's market area, consumer loans, commercial loans and leases, mortgage-backed securities issued by Federal Home Loan Mortgage Corporation ("Freddie Mac"), the Government National Mortgage Association ("GNMA") and Federal National Mortgage Association ("Fannie Mae"), U.S. government and agency securities, interest-earning deposits, and cash and equivalents.
+Generally, the Bank has sought to implement this strategy by using retail deposits as its sources of funds and maintaining most of its assets in loans secured by real estate properties located in the Bank's market area, consumer loans, commercial loans and leases, mortgage-backed securities issued by Federal Home Loan Mortgage Corporation ("Freddie Mac"), the Government National Mortgage Association ("GNMA") and Federal National Mortgage Association ("Fannie Mae"), U.S. government and agency securities, interest-earning deposits, and cash and equivalents.